-Why would Yorkshire Police even think about linking Elsies death to the Moors murders, easy, Brady was only just arrested and the facts of the case weren't fully revealed at the start of Elsies murder enquiry,
+Why would Yorkshire Police even think about linking Elsies death to the Moors murders, That's easy, Brady had only just been arrested on 7th October 1965 (Hindley would be arrested for murder on the 11th October 1965, two days after Elsie Frost's murder) and the facts of the Moors Murders case were only just evolving at the start of Elsie's murder enquiry, This had all the hallmarks of a Moors murder, and the 'Modus Operandi' of a Moors murder, although bungled by Myra at this time.

 Despite an intensive police enquiry that was coupled with national coverage (the manhunt was the biggest that the city of Wakefield had ever seen), the police were unable to establish a motive for the crime or indeed, if Elsie was the intended victim or a passer-by to whom the worst had happened.
 The manhunt was later expanded to include the army and also involved the use of metal detectors in an attempt to find the murder weapon.

 After killing Elsie, Myra would have then travelled back home to Manchester in her mini van (undetected), and is this why West Yorkshire police have never found the murderer, and even the Murder weapon used to kill Elsie?

 You can't find something if its not there?

 Ian Brady and his partner, Myra Hindley, were responsible for the murders of five children and teenagers between 1963 - 1965.

 They lured their victims to their home in Manchester, where they were sexually tortured and later buried on Saddleworth Moor above the city.

 Their first victim was Pauline Reade, 16, who was taken on her way to a disco on July 12 1963.